Dev-ZC/FaceDetector/README.md

 # FaceDetector
-TO RUN THE PROJECT:
+To Run the Project:

-(1)CD into the build folder via terminal ("cd ./build/")
+1. CD into the build folder via terminal ("cd ./build/")

-(2)Then run the built project by entering ("./MyProject") as this is the name the project is built under
+2. Then run the built project by entering ("./MyProject") as this is the name the project is built under

-(3)Press 'q' to close the program
+3. Press 'q' to close the program

-EDITING ANY CODE:
+To Edit Any Code:

-(1)Type "make" into the terminal while inside the build folder, to have the project rebuilt and save any edits in the code
+1. Type "make" into the terminal while inside the build folder, to have the project rebuilt and save any edits in the code